Nepotism: Mauritius

-In 2008, a private company called Pride Bridge Limited was formed by Nandanee Soornack's father and his associates.
-Pride Bridge Ltd was soon granted 30 arpents of pas géométriques state-owned land at Poste de Flacq in 2008 for a "mixed development project" against a deposit of Rs 5 million.
-However the owners of the well-established estate Constance La Gaité objected against the proposed project by questioning its legality and six years later Soonack's and Chundunsing's company gave up the 30 arpents as Navin Ramgoolam was defeated in the 2014 elections, soon after which Nandanee Soornack fled to Italy.

-Ramgoolam's sister Sunita Ramgoolam-Joypaul claimed and received more than Rs 3.1 million from the government as per diem for accompanying the then-PM's wife overseas.
-One of the visits was in September 2007 when she travelled to New York.
-Another costly visit was when Sunita Ramgoolam-Joypaul travelled to France in 2008.
-Veena Ramgoolam claimed and received more than Rs 6 million from the government for accompanying her husband overseas.

 Malaysia

-The appointment of Nurul Izzah as a senior economic and finance advisor by Prime Minister Anwar Ibrahim resulted in accusations of nepotism.
-The action was widely criticized by intellectuals, NGOs and even members of Pakatan Harapan party, who claimed it contravened principles of merit and fairness.
+The appointment of Nurul Izzah Anwar as a senior economic and finance advisor by Prime Minister Anwar Ibrahim resulted in accusations of nepotism.
+The action was widely criticized by intellectuals, NGOs and even party members of the Pakatan Harapan coalition, who claimed it contravened principles of merit and fairness.

+Malta

+Due to its small native population, Malta has an entrenched culture of nepotism, which became more evident since the country gained independence from the British Empire in 1964.

+In a Eurobarometer survey published in 2023, 55% of Maltese businesses reported that nepotism and patronage were primary problems, and 70% said close links between businesspeople and politicians led to corruption.

+By comparison, only 37% of respondents in other EU member states saw nepotism and patronage as problematic, and 35% cited corruption as a concern.

 Romania

-Romanian Communist dictator Nicolae Ceaușescu's family members "dominated" the country for decades.
-Elena Băsescu, the daughter of President Traian Băsescu, was elected in 2009 to the European Parliament, despite the fact that she had no significant professional or political experience.
+Members of the Romanian Communist dictator Nicolae Ceaușescu's family dominated the country for decades.
+Elena Băsescu, the daughter of President Traian Băsescu, was elected to the European Parliament in 2009, despite having no significant professional or political experience.

 Singapore

-Singapore's government has been the target of numerous charges of nepotism, with several members of the Prime Minister's family holding high ranking posts.
+Singapore's government has been the target of numerous charges of nepotism, with several members of the Prime Minister's family holding high-ranking posts.
 Lee Kuan Yew, who was prime minister from 1959 to 1990, preceded his son Lee Hsien Loong.
-Other family members holding high positions include the elder Lee’s daughter, Lee Wei Ling, the director of the National Neurological Institute, his other son, Lee Hsien Yang, the chief executive officer of Singapore Telecommunications from 1995 to 2007 and the younger Lee's wife Ho Ching, who was appointed chief executive officer of state holding investment company Temasek Holdings.
+Other family members holding high positions include the elder Lee's daughter, Lee Wei Ling, the director of the National Neurological Institute, his other son, Lee Hsien Yang, the chief executive officer of Singapore Telecommunications from 1995 to 2007 and the younger Lee's wife, Ho Ching, who was appointed chief executive officer of state holding investment company Temasek Holdings.
 The family members dispute the charges as they arise.